proepkes/UnityLockstep/README.md

 Initial commit was targeting the following protocol: https://www.reddit.com/r/Unity3D/comments/aewepu/rts_networking_simulate_on_serverbeat/.
 It turned out that bad network conditions made the game unplayable.
 The project has shifted to an architecture you see below.

 Currently the rollback of adding new and changing entities should be stable.
-If you spawn or navigate entities in multiple gamne-instances, all simulations will have a synced state no matter how many packets drop or how high the lag is.
+If you spawn or navigate entities in multiple game-instances, all simulations will have a synced state no matter how many packets drop or how high the lag is.
 Clientside prediction makes sure that local commands are executed under any condition.

 ![Overview](/Docs/Overview.svg "Overview")